 Buses from Santander to Bilbao are regular and quick as it only takes 1 hour and 30 minutes.
 You can take the bus from Santander coach station.

 Day Trip to Santillana del Mar

 Who doesn’t love discovering hidden gems?
 Santillana Del Mar is a quaint town to add to your Santander itinerary.

-It’s known for its rich history and art that you can notice in its medieval towers and Renaissance palaces.
+It’s known for its rich history, art, and architecture which you can contemplate in its medieval towers and Renaissance palaces.